tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 like we are choosing to have strong faith.
 But, as discussed previously, false certainty and faith have different characteristics---and the most crucial difference is that false certainty is, well, _false_.
-Ultimately, when we make our minds accept as certainty that which is false, we restrict ourselves.
+Ultimately, when we make our minds accept as certainty that which is false, we limit ourselves.
 This self-limitation happens in at least two ways.

 First, we are simply _less capable_ when we are acting upon falsehoods.
 If, for